 Henri RousseauFrench (1844-1910)

 Henri Julien Félix Rousseau (French: [ɑ̃ʁi ʒyljɛ̃ feliks ʁuso]; May 21, 1844 – September 2, 1910) was a French post-impressionist painter in the Naïve or Primitive manner.
-He was also known as Le Douanier (the customs officer), a humorous description of his occupation as a toll collector.
+He was also known as Le Douanier (the customs officer), a humorous description of his occupation as a toll and tax collector.
 He started painting seriously in his early forties; by age 49, he retired from his job to work on his art full-time.Ridiculed during his lifetime by critics, he came to be recognized as a self-taught genius whose works are of high artistic quality.
 Rousseau's work exerted an extensive influence on several generations of avant-garde artists.